MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ### Task 4: Install Azure Arc on an On-Premises Server

-In this task, you will install Azure Arc on an on-premises server to make onboarding easier.
+In this task, you'll install Azure Arc on an on-premises server to make onboarding easier.

 >**Important:** The next steps are done in a different machine than the one you were previously working.
 Look for the Virtual Machine name references.